sdemchenko/kyiv-table-tennis/schedule_en.md

 * 10:00 am - 01:00 pm.
 "KRSP".
 A ladder competition.
 * 11:00 am - 03:00 pm.
 "Orion".
 A ladder competition.
 * 05:00 pm - 10:30 pm.
 "Volia".
 A ladder competition.
-  * December 17: the club will be closed the whole day
 * 05:00 pm - 07:30 pm.
 Drahomanov University Sports Complex.
 A ladder competition.
 * 05:30 pm - 08:00 pm.
 "Pechersk".
 A ladder competition.
 * 06:00 pm - 08:30 pm.
 "Himars".
 Games in a group.